eagleisbatman/isda-soil-mcp-server/README.md

 ### ✅ Available Countries (Africa Only)

-The ISDA Soil API has been tested and confirmed to work for **all African countries**, including but not limited to:
+The ISDA Soil API provides soil data for **all African countries**.
+The service has been tested and confirmed to work across the entire African continent, including:

 **West Africa:**
 - Nigeria, Ghana, Senegal, Mali, Burkina Faso, Niger, Cameroon, Côte d'Ivoire